GhaidaSenani/GhaidaSenani.github.io/_posts/2019-09-06-WomenTechWomenYes.markdown

 ![Average_Traffic_weekends]({{site.url}}/assets/img/Average_Traffic_weekends.png)

 #### We Recommend  A DEKALB AV station in August and A BAYCHESTER station in May  at 2-4 PM During Weekdays
-#####  We obtained zeros in the total traffic in some Stations , So we considered  the situation of some  closed stations on certain dates on the month of August, due to some maintenance services
+#####  We obtained zeros in the total traffic in some Stations, So we considered the situation of some closed stations on certain dates in the month of August, due to some maintenance services.